jillesvangurp/inbot-datemath/README.md

 We plan to support more complex and rich expressions over time.
 Pull requests welcome of course.

 # Changelog
+ - 1.8
+   - Explicitly render iso timestamps in UTC
+   - Add simple formatter tha supports YYYYMMDDHHMMSS for use in things like filenames
  - 1.7 - change max date year to 9999 to avoid the + sign that Java's formatter adds before the year for the year 10000 and beyond
  - 1.6 - add convenience methods for turning instants into month + year or weeknr + year
  - 1.5